ibrado/jekyll-stickyposts/README.md

 ## Code of Conduct
 Everyone interacting in the Jekyll::StickyPosts project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/jekyll-stickyposts/blob/master/CODE_OF_CONDUCT.md).

+## Also by the author

+[Jekyll Tweetsert Plugin](https://github.com/ibrado/jekyll-tweetsert) - Turn tweets into Jekyll documents.
+Multiple timelines, filters, hashtags, automatic category/tags, and more!